 Sunday morning arrived.
 I strode down the hall carrying my small ‘apology’ gift.
 Little did I suspect that Chris would almost immediately kiss me — front and center.
 “What were people passing in the hall going to think?”
 That man took me totally by surprise.

 Months passed.
 We dated.
 We got to know one another.
-Then one day at work, a fax arrived for me, which asked, “Will you marry me?”
+Then one day at work, fax arrived for me, that asked, “Will you marry me?”
 I thought to myself, “Unusual — to be sure.”
 Clever — very clever since communication via fax had just arrived on the scene and I considered it somewhat cutting edge.
 How else could I respond?
 “YES!”
 The rest remains history.